LoopKit/loopdocs/docs/faqs/glossary.md

 **API_SECRET**: password (min 12 characters) needed to access Nightscout Site

+**Automatic Bolus**: provide a fraction of the recommended insulin automatically with each updated CGM reading (default 40%)

 **BAGE**: pump battery age on Nightscout site

 **Big Sur**: older version for operating system for Mac, macOS 11.x